rentruewang/mind/entertainment/stories.md

 Jin Yong:

-> Good architecture (very demanding and tight (sequential + leaky) plots, but distributed world building), good writing, realistic characters, engaging plots, lots of info everywhere, shows but not telling.
-Shows character growth and change well.
-This allows people to create lots of theories.
+> Good architecture (very demanding and tight (sequential + leaky) plots, but distributed world building), good writing, realistic characters, engaging plots, lots of info everywhere, shows but not telling. **Full of very dense information**.
+> Good world building allows people to create lots of theories.
 3D characters, using indirect, varied characterization to depict characters' personality, making them realistic.
-Lots of foreshadowing.
+Lots of foreshadowing and clues.
 Lots of things happening.

 > Characters make "natural" decisions.
 Not really "unpredictable", but there are too many things and options to predict, s.t. it ends up being difficult to predict.
 Lots of fan theories.
-Actions have consequences amplified, making small decisions have large impact through chain (butterfly) effect.
+> Actions have consequences amplified, making small decisions have large impact through chain (butterfly) effect.
 With ablation study, it shows that the plot is tight and one removal of a scene can change everything after.
+> Characters have many many different personalities, and are unique.
+Shows character growth and change well.
+Make you care about the characters.
+Reveals character motivations through showing how they think and behave, not telling.

+> Often write from 1 main character's viewpoints (quite clean), making it realistic as you learn about the world over a character's partial world view 1 step at a time.
+This means information gap is possible, which creates interesting situations, and make the world much more deep and realistic (keeps you guessing, creating suspense).
+> Creative fights.
+Does not repeat himself.

 Sherlock Holmes: